 Present your numerical results in the table.
 Show your calculations.

 Provide a discussion to address the following question: Which type of electric vehicle in your opinion may have a better future – fuel cell or battery?
-Support your argument with some listed cons and pros and numbers.
+Support your argument with some listed pros and cons and numbers.
 You can also say “both” or “neither” but provide proper argument.
 Make sure to provide proper citations for data sources.

 Please see more details in the Lesson 10 Activity Sheet posted on Canvas